December 20 2020 – Mike Yarbrough

-Planning your honeymoon can be one of the most thrilling parts of the entire wedding planning process, but it can also be one of the most stressful.
+Planning your honeymoon can be one of the most thrilling parts of the entire wedding planning process but it can also be one of the most stressful.
 From putting together the itinerary to budgeting for the trip, there are so many variables to consider.
 Hopefully, these honeymoon tips will make the whole process a little easier.

 The tradition of going on a honeymoon after getting married has a fascinating history.
-Even the term, "honeymoon," has some unique origins that are not commonly known today.
+Even the term "honeymoon" has some unique origins that are not commonly known today.

 The term has its origins in the 5th century.
 At that time, it was customary for a newly married couple to drink mead—a type of wine made from honey—during the first moon of their marriage.
 Thus this period of time was called the "hony moone" in Old English.

 Eventually, the word came to represent the early stage of the marriage.
 Honeymoon was the word used to describe the phase in which the happy couple was overcome with newlywed love and excitement.
 It was only in 19th century England that couples started going on holiday after being married, and this trip came to be known as a honeymoon.
-But even then, it wasn't so much a blissful vacation as a "wedding tour," in which the couple would travel around and visit family members who couldn't make it to the wedding.
+But even then, it wasn't so much a blissful vacation as a "wedding tour," in which the couple would travel around and visit family and friends who couldn't make it to the wedding.